gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-41

 In this case, the top of the “tall” text’s inline box is aligned with the top of the line box.
-Since the “tall” text has equal values for font-size and line-height, the content height and inline box are the same.
+Since the “tall” text has equal values for `font-size` and `line-height`, the content height and inline box are the same.
 However, consider this:

 ```html
 <p style="font-size: 12px; line-height: 12px;">